In early December, I visited ATMEX, Mexico’s Adventure Travel conference.

 Aside from having a great story to tell afterward, of course?

-One of unique trends in Mexico tourism now, in my opinion, is the emphasis on storytelling.
+One of the unique trends in Mexico tourism now, in my opinion, is the emphasis on storytelling.

 When visiting the Parrot Sinkhole, I learned how the pit was created and how the community developed the ecotourism initiative as a symbiotic relationship between the land and the locals.